Types of Plasterboard Explained (Standard, Moisture, Fire & Acoustic)

 Habito Plasterboard

-A habito board is steel grey and has a brown reverse.
+A Habito board is steel grey and has a brown reverse.
 Habito is the same thickness as a plasterboard but it is twice as dense.
 This allows for durability and strength.
 It allows heavy items to be fixed directly to the wall without the need for special fixings.
+It is perfect for kitchen cabinets because gravity never takes a day off and for shelving, TV mounting, mirrors

 Need Help Choosing?